-Support in difficult times has come from old stalwarts and new friends, from the German Academic Exchange Service, the French Embassy, BMW, the Endesa Foundation, and the Joachim Herz Foundation.
+The BMW Center enjoys the support of old stalwarts and new friends, from the German Academic Exchange Service, the French Embassy, and the BMW corporation, to the Endesa Foundation, and our partners at the University of Zurich.
 We are grateful to our Advisory Council, which has provided sound and sage advice.
-And we very much look forward to the arrival of two new colleagues, DAAD Professor Thomas Zimmer and Ambassador Peter Wittig in Spring 2021—welcome!
+And we very much look forward to the arrival of our new cohort, the MAGES class of 2025—welcome!

 In closing, I want to thank the Center’s very capable and fun-loving staff, my colleagues in the Master’s Program of German and European Studies, as well as alumni and students, for making the Center such an inspiring community.